abhishekunique/weirdl_franka_interface/README.md

 ## Cameras are not being detected
 If you are using local polymetis to control the robot, make sure you are not running a server.
-The server would have taken over the cameras and for security reasons the local env cannot use them.
+The server would have taken over the cameras and for security reasons the OS will not let the local env cannot use them.

 If no server is running and the cameras are still not detected, restart the NUC